"There's a way we can still win. It's what we Gamemakers like to call a 'wrinkle.'" —Plutarch Heavensbee

 Katniss getting trapped behind the now-electrified perimeter fence was dropped.

 Katniss seeing the news about District 8 has been moved from the Mayor's house to a communications station on the train.
+Like in the previous film, Madge Undersee and her father have been completely removed from the film.

-Peeta's lie about Katniss being pregnant in order to gain sympathy is kept in, but is just played as a last-ditch attempt to cancel the games and is never brought up again after the interview.
+Peeta's lie about Katniss being pregnant in order to gain sympathy is kept in, but is just played as a last-ditch attempt to cancel the Games and is never brought up again after the interview.
 In the book, Finnick mentions it multiple times in the arena.

 Katniss' score of 12 is dropped, probably to not ensure repeats of too many scenes from the first film.